Bench Press Decline

 Upward movement/concentric phase:

-- Extend elbows, pushing the bar upward, returning the bar to starting position (do not lock elbows).
+- Extend elbows, pushing the dumbbells upward, returning to starting position (do not lock elbows).

 FAQ'S & FACTS ABOUT Bench Press Decline

-A decline bench press is a resistance exercise, which involves the primary horizontal shoulder adductor, the pectoralis major.
-It is a variation of the traditional bench press.
-This exercise can be performed with an Olympic bar or other barbell alternative.
-It is performed lying face up on a declined bench.
+A decline dumbbell bench press is a resistance exercise, which involves the primary horizontal shoulder adductor, the pectoralis major.
+This exercise is performed with two dumbbells.
+It is performed lying face up on a decline bench.